NewEraCracker/LOIC/README.md

 ## What I'm working on
-Adding the ability to test slow loris connection style attacks, new to github, apologies for any version control errors, still finding my bearings
+Adding the ability to test ICMP ping flood style attacks, new to github, apologies for any version control errors, still finding my bearings

 ## INFO